-Symptoms of tennis elbow can occur suddenly as a result of excessive use of the wrist and hand for activities that require force, such as lifting, twisting, or pulling.
-Forceful activities—like pulling strongly on a lawn mower starter cord—can injure the extensor muscle fibers and lead to a sudden onset of tennis elbow.
+Excessive use of the wrist and hand for activities that require force can cause sudden injury and pain.
+These include activities such as lifting, twisting, or pulling.
+For example, pulling strongly on a lawnmower starter cord can injure muscle fibers around the elbow and cause the sudden onset of tennis elbow.

-- Weakness in the forearm, wrist, or hand
+- Weakness in the forearm, wrist, or hand.